hartfordfive/Logger/README.md

 ## Acknowledgements

-Parts of this project were influenced by someof Karl Seguin's work.
+Parts of this project were influenced by some of Karl Seguin's work relating to concurency in Go.
 Special thanks to Scott Cameron for feedback and advice related system kernel tuning and load testing.

 ## Creator

 Alain Lefebvre

+## License

+Copyright 2014 MindGeek, Inc.